 Unless people become natural people, there can be neither natural farming nor natural food.
-In one of the huts on the mountain I left the words, "Right Food, Right Action, Right Awareness" inscribed on a pinewood plaque above the fireplace.
+In one of the huts on the mountain I left the words, "Right Food, Right Action, Right Awareness" (This motto is phrased after the Buddhist Eightfold Path of spiritual enlightenment.) inscribed on a pinewood plaque above the fireplace.
 The three cannot be separated from one another.
 If one is missing, none can be realized.
 If one is realized, all are realized.

-People complacently view the world as a place where "progress" grows out of turmoil and confusion.
+People complacently view the world as a place where "pr ogress" grows out of turmoil and confusion.
 But purposeless and destructive development invites confusion of thought, invites nothing less than the degeneration and collapse of humankind.
-If it is not clearly understood what the non-moving source of all this activity is-what nature is-it will be impossible to recover our health.
+If it is not clearly understood what the non-moving source of all this activity is - what nature is - it will be impossible to recover our health.